Azure/iotedge/shellrt/SPEC.md

 # shellrt Specification

-Until things stabilize, the `shellrt-api` crate will be the source of truth for valid message format.
+**Until the API stabilizes, the `shellrt-api` should be used as the source of truth for valid message format.**

+This document is an _informal specification_, acting as a quick overview of the protocol.

 ## Informal Spec

+### Terminology:

+- "shellrt server": an application which spawns a "shellrt plugin", sending it requests via stdin, and receiving output via stdout.
+- "shellrt plugin": an application which is able to send/receive shellrt requests/responses

+### Protocol Overview

-Requests are accepted via stdin.
+Requests are accepted via a plugin's stdin.
-Responses are returned via stdout.
+Responses are returned via a plugin's stdout.
+The plugin's stderr can be used to output logs / debug information.
+The server MUST NOT use stderr to communicate with the plugin.

 Payloads are top-level JSON objects, with shellrt-api metadata inline as top-level keys with a leading `_` character.
 Payloads are not allowed to use top-level keys with a leading `_`, as it may result in a collision.

+While most responses are "one-shot", with the plugin outputting JSON via stdout and immediately terminating, the "logs" method uses a "streaming" response, structured as follows:

+- Just like "one-shot" responses, the plugin will output a well-formed JSON response indicating that the request has been received (along with any associated metadata, if required).
+- The plugin will output a **single null byte ('\0')** to delimit the end of the "one-shot" response, and the start of streaming data
+- The plugin will then output stream of _raw, unstructured data_ (i.e: raw bytes, which may or may not be valid UTF-8) over stdout.

+### Error Handling

+Error codes 0-99 are reserved for well-known errors (see below).
+Values of 100+ can be freely used for plugin specific errors.

+`"details"` is an optional field, and may contain arbitrary JSON data.

+#### Well-Known Errors

+* 1 - Incompatible api version
+* 2 - Invalid request

+### Examples

-### Request
+#### Request

 ```json
 {